Nadja1611/Lifting-based-variational-multiclass-segmentation/README.md

 The code consists of the following parts:
 1. Functions.py: This script contains all of the functions needed (for a detailed description of these functiosn we refer to Section 3 of the manuscript)
 2. Code.py: In this script, the segmentation process is executed.
 The list f represents the multichannel inputs which result from prefiltering.
 The images should be noramlized to have values in [0,1].
-3. gabor.py: which is used for creating a filterbank for the texture based pre-filtering which was applied.
+3. gabor.py: This script is used for creating a filterbank for the texture based pre-filtering which was applied.
 This code runs for the Brodatz3- example from the paper and can be adapted in an analogous manner for the other examples as well.
+To run this code you will need the image textur_3channel.png which can be found in the folder Brodatz.

 In the subfolders ``Butterfly`` and ``Brodatz`` the codes corresponding to these two examples are provided.